apache/daffodil/BUILD.md

 Daffodil's build requirements include:

-* JDK 8 or higher
+* Java 8 or higher
-* SBT 0.13.8 or higher
+* sbt 0.13.8 or higher
 * C compiler C99 or higher
 * Mini-XML Version 3.0 or higher

-You will need the Java Software Development Kit ([JDK]) and the Scala Build Tool ([SBT]) to build Daffodil, run all tests, create packages, and more.
-You can install the latest [Java 11 LTS][JDK] version and the latest [SBT] version following their websites' instructions or install them using your operating system's package manager.
+You will need the Java Software Development Kit ([Java]) and the Scala Build Tool ([sbt]) to build Daffodil, run all tests, create packages, and more.
+You can install the latest [Java LTS][Java] version and the latest [sbt] version following their websites' instructions or install them using your operating system's package manager.

 Since Daffodil now has a C backend as well as a Scala backend, you will need a C compiler supporting the [C99] standard or later and the